shannonpeng/shannonpeng.com/app/content/projects/woodmail-lamp.md

 </div>

-The plywood ring connections turned out to be very stable, and I was happy to see the whole lamp come together, especially when I turned the lights off in the photo studio and saw the beautiful shadows it casted on the walls.
+The plywood ring connections turned out to be very stable, and I was happy to see the whole lamp come together, especially when I turned the lights off in the photo studio and saw the  shadows it casted on the walls.

 ## Reflection

-I learned valuable lessons from this project, both inside and outside of design.
-Inside design, I gained many hours of Rhino modeling and laser cutting experience.
+I learned valuable lessons from this project.
+I gained many hours of Rhino modeling and laser cutting experience.
 I found that no matter how precise the laser cutter, I can't rely on exact fits—one 0.125"-wide slit isn't always going to slide perfectly into another.

-In retrospect, I made the wrong decision to keep prototyping with cardboard—if I ever discover again that material is unfit for a prototype, I should switch to another right away.
+In retrospect, I made the wrong decision to keep prototyping with cardboard—if I ever discover again that a material is unfit for a prototype, I should switch to another right away.
 The ability to build full prototypes gave other students more freedom to explore and iterate, which allowed them to gain more insight from the prototyping phase of their projects.
-Being concerned with and constrained by cardboard led me to miss out on potential exploration.
+Being concerned about and constrained by cardboard led me to miss out on potential exploration.

-Outside design, I learned that it's important to value my own opinion.
-In the beginning, I went straight for the idea my instructors liked best, but maybe my moon and gradient lamps did have more potential—I wouldn't know unless I gave them a chance.
+I also learned that it's important to value my own opinion.
+In the beginning, I went straight for the idea my instructors liked best, but maybe my other ideas did have potential—I wouldn't know unless I gave them a chance.

-Ultimately, I'm proud of the lamp that I've created this semester, as well as how much I've grown along the way.
+Ultimately, this project was a tough one, and I'm proud of the lamp that I've created this semester, as well as how much I've grown along the way.

 ## Final Lamp